 Click on an image to enlarge and start a slide show of these works.

 Paper cutting is an art form with a long tradition around the world.
-Paper cuts were first made, though, in the country that invented the skills for making paper, China.
-Paper cutting is distinct from other paper crafts.
+Paper cuts were first made in the country that invented the skills for making paper, China.
+This artform is distinct from other paper crafts.
 Traditionally, designs are cut from a single sheet of paper as oppose to adjoining sheets as with collage.
 Some artists use scissors as world renown paper cutters Karen Bit Vejle.
 Others, like Beatrice Coron and Debra use a craft knife.

 Debra began doing paper cut as many American children do.
 She started in elementary school cutting paper snowflakes during the Winter holidays.
 It wasn’t until recently that she took this art form to a higher level.
 For an All Saints celebration at her church, she create this 4 X 10′ piece.
 Nothing like starting out with a big challenge.
 With the success of this, the game was on!